IgniteUI/igniteui-docfx/en/components/select.md

 <button data-localize="stackblitz" disabled class="stackblitz-btn" data-iframe-id="select-input-directives-iframe" data-demos-base-url="{environment:demosBaseUrl}">view on stackblitz</button>

 > [!NOTE]
-If no `placeholder` is specified for the `igxSelect` component and there is no selection made, the `igxLabel` will transition and appear where you would expect the placeholder to be.
+If no [`placeholder`]({environment:angularApiUrl}/classes/igxselectcomponent.html#placeholder) is specified for the Select component and there is no selection made, the `igxLabel` will transition and appear where you would expect the placeholder to be.

-> [!NOTE]
-Currently due to a limitation [`igx-hint`]({environment:angularApiUrl}/classes/igxhintdirective.html) directive can not be used in the `igxSelect` component.

-> [!NOTE]
-Items' list toggle arrow is an actual `IgxSuffix`.
-If more than one `IgxSuffix` is used, the toggle arrow will be displayed always last.

 ### Templating toggle button
-The default arrow can be replaced using a template with the help of [`igxSelectToggleIcon`]({environment:angularApiUrl}/classes/igxselectcomponent.html#toggleicontemplate) directive.
+The default arrow can be replaced using a template with the help of [`toggleIconTemplate`]({environment:angularApiUrl}/classes/igxselectcomponent.html#toggleicontemplate) directive.
 For example:
 ```html
 <ng-template igxSelectToggleIcon let-collapsed>
     <igx-icon>{{ collapsed ? 'add_circle' : 'add_circle_outline'}}</igx-icon>